TrafficGuard/sophia/docs/docs/setup.md

 If you have configured Google Cloud then update `TRACE_AGENT_ENABLED` to `true`.

-The LLM API keys and tool configurations can be set in the environment variables, which provides defaults for any user the app.
+The LLM API keys and integration configurations can be set in the environment variables, which provides defaults for any user the app.
 By default Nous runs in a single user mode.

-Alternately you can run the application and enter the LLM/Tool configuration values in the UI.
+Alternately you can run the application and enter the LLM/integration configuration values in the UI.

 Quick links to create API keys: